-What should I put on my Intent to participate for the Research Engagement Area?
+What should I check on my Application for the Research Engagement Area?

 Do I have to be a science major to do research?

 FSU encourages research in all majors.
 Research is not limited to the sciences and laboratory work; it includes creative endeavors in the arts; such as a film or theater performance.
-Refer to the Office of Undergraduate Research for more information.
+Refer to the Office of Undergraduate Research and Academic Engagement for more information.